Death certificate: England and Wales

 When someone dies in England or Wales, a doctor involved in their care completes a "medical certificate of cause of death" (MCCD).
 This is then forwarded to the register office to register the person's death.
 The General Register Office, which is a section of HM Passport Office, is responsible for civil registration services in England and Wales.

 Scotland

-National registration began in 1855; registrations are rather more detailed.
+National registration began in 1855; and the registrations are detailed.

 United States

 In most of the United States, death certificates are considered public domain documents and can therefore be obtained for any individual regardless of the requester's relationship to the deceased.
 Other jurisdictions restrict to whom death certificates are issued.
 For example, in the State of New York, only close relatives can obtain a death certificate, including the spouse, parent, child or sibling of the deceased, and other persons who have a documented lawful right or claim, documented medical need, or New York State court order.